Japanese Society for Rights of Authors, Composers and Publishers: Trial and criticism

-In April 2008, FTC (Fair Trade Commission) officials raided the society's Tokyo headquarters on suspicion of violating Japan's Anti-Monopoly Law.
-In February 2009, the FTC ruled that the system prevents other companies from entering the copyright-fee collection and management business.
+In April 2008, JFTC (Japan Fair Trade Commission) officials raided the society's Tokyo headquarters on suspicion of violating Japan's Antimonopoly Act.
+In February 2009, the JFTC ruled that the system prevents other companies from entering the copyright-fee collection and management business.

-In February 2009, a cease-and-desist order was issued by the Japanese Fair Trade Commission (FTC) for allegedly breaking the Anti-monopoly Law, demanding that the society end its blanket-fee system.
+In February 2009, a cease-and-desist order was issued by the JFTC for allegedly breaking the Antimonopoly Act, demanding that the society end its blanket-fee system.
 Under that system, radio and TV stations are allowed unlimited use of JASRAC-managed music copyrights for a flat fee of 1.5% of their annual broadcasting revenue.
 The order was withdrawn, however, in June 2012.

-On 1 November 2013, in response to a petition by rival e-License Inc., the Tokyo High Court declared that JASRAC's fee levying system impeded competition within the industry and made it extremely difficult for other organizations to enter the market.
+On 1 November 2013, in response to a petition by rival e-License Inc., the Intellectual Property High Court, a special branch of the Tokyo High Court that settles patent disputes, declared that JASRAC's fee levying system impeded competition within the industry and made it extremely difficult for other organizations to enter the market.

 In February 2017, JASRAC sparked a controversy that they announced they would start collecting copyright fees off of music schools.
 In response to this, many schools, including Yamaha Music Foundation across Japan filed a petition, arguing that it would lead to increased tuition rates.
 In October 2022, the Supreme Court of Japan considered music schools shouldn't pay copyright fees because students play music.
 Facilities are still subject to copyright for music performed by teachers.

 JASRAC Awards

 Established in 1982, the annual JASRAC Awards honors the lyricists, composers, and music publishers whose works received the largest share of royalties from JASRAC—earned through music distribution, karaoke usage, features in commercials etc.—in a given fiscal year (e.g. April 2020–May 2021).
 Gold, Silver, and Bronze awards are given to the top three of the top ten domestic songs with the most royalties distributed, the International Award is given to the domestic song that received the most royalties from overseas copyright management organizations, and the Foreign Work Award is given to the non-Japanese song that earned the most royalties domestically.
 In 2003, the background music for Hayao Miyazaki's Spirited Away became the first instrumental work to win the Gold Award.
 In 2012, JASRAC awarded SMAP's "Sekai ni Hitotsu Dake no Hana" as the song with the most royalties earned in the ceremony's 30-year history.
+As of 2025, five songs have won the Gold Award for two consecutive years: Eiko Segawa's "Inochi Kurenai" (1988 and 1989); SMAP's "Sekai ni Hitotsu Dake no Hana" (2004 and 2005); AKB48's "Heavy Rotation" (2012 and 2013); LiSA's "Gurenge" (2021 and 2022), and Yoasobi's "Idol".